 2) Choose a blog topic other people want to know about.

-Enjoying the topic (#1) is important, but so is having a topic other people want to read about.
+Enjoying the topic (#1) is important, but if your goal is making money as a blogger, you need to have a topic other people want to read about.
 You only make money blogging if you have readers.
 You can only get readers if you provide information or entertainment they want.
-You can use a service like SEO Book Keyword Tool to find out how many searches (and therefore how many want information) there have been on the keywords related to your topic.
+You can use a service like SEO Book Keyword Tool to find out how many searches (and therefore how many people want information) there have been on the keywords related to your topic.

 3) Build your blog.

 The most successful bloggers host their own blogs instead of using a free service like Blogger or WordPress.com.
-In fact, most successful bloggers I know use WordPress.org (different from the .com version).
-You’ll need a domain name and web hosting, but any host with cPanel has a free click-n-install WordPress option.
+The majority of people making money as a blogger use the WordPress script (from WordPress.org, different from the .com version).
+To do that, you’ll need a domain name and web hosting.
+I use Godaddy for all my domains, and Momwebs for hosting.
+For less than $60 you can have a year of domain name and hosting through these options, but any host with cPanel has a free click-n-install WordPress option.